• Home

 Not much hope for a tough market

-Global smartphone shipments fell 4.1% in 2018, according to IDC, as the market grew saturated and customers postponed upgrades.
-Market leaders Apple and Samsung both struggled with slowing smartphone sales in their latest quarters, so it’s tough to believe that a distant underdog like Sony stands a chance.
+According to IDC, global smartphone shipments fell 4.1% in 2018 as the market grew saturated and customers postponed upgrades.
+Market leaders Apple and Samsung struggled with slowing smartphone sales in their latest quarters, so it’s tough to believe that a distant underdog like Sony stands a chance.

-During last quarter’s conference call, executive VP and CFO Hiroki Totoki said that the “difficult market environment for smartphones” would persist throughout the year, but he believed that certain devices could differentiate themselves with better cameras.
+During last quarter’s conference call, executive VP and CFO Hiroki Totoki said that the “difficult market environment for smartphones” would persist throughout the year.
+Still, he believed that certain devices could differentiate themselves with better cameras.

-Higher demand for better smartphone cameras would benefit Sony’s oft-overlooked semiconductor unit since it supplies image sensors to roughly half of the world’s smartphone makers.
+Higher demand for better smartphone cameras would benefit Sony’s oft-overlooked semiconductor unit, which supplies image sensors to roughly half of the world’s smartphone makers.
 But even if Sony puts its best cameras in its newest Xperia, it’s highly doubtful that it can regain significant market share in this saturated market.

-However, times have changed, and many of Sony’s connected devices (like its fitness trackers and smart glasses) failed to gain much steam.
-Therefore, it might be time to reevaluate the future of Sony Mobile, and spinning it off or selling it — as it did with its VAIO PCs — might be the best long-term move.
+However, times have changed, and many of Sony’s connected devices (like its fitness trackers and smart glasses) have failed to gain much steam.
+Therefore, it might be time to reevaluate the future of Sony Mobile, and spinning it off or selling it—as it did with its VAIO PCs—might be the best long-term move.

 Related Posts